pranaylikhitkar/Scripting/README.md

 # vpnbook.py

 This script surely comes in handy to bypass firewall.
 Get password from vpnbook.com.
-Pass your passwd and VPNBook Password. for Ex. python vpnbook.py password vpn-password
+Pass your passwd and VPNBook Password. for Ex. python vpnbook.py password vpn-password.
 This needs tools like network-manager network-manager-openvpn network-manager-gnome network-manager-openvpn-gnome